DavJaveiro/DavJaveiro_RoadMap_Study/Spring Boot in Practice/Capítulo 9 - Deploying Spring Boot applications/Chapter 9 - Deploying Spring Boot applications.md

 We have developed a Spring Boot application and need to package it as a WAR file and deploy it in the WildFly application server.

 **Solution**
+In this section, we'll demonstrate how to package a Spring Boot application and deploy it in the WildFly server.

+To package the components as WAR files, we need to make two changes:
+1. In the pom.xml file, the packaging type should be war, as shown in the following listing.
+2.